sainath123-del/Terminal_Mood_app/README.md

 # MVP
 1: User login
 2: User Password
+3: Register for new user
+4: Add journal entry for new users
-3: How is your mood
+5: How is your mood
 Choose: Good
         Sad ,
         anger,